Clinical Research Training Fellowships

 • Gain the skills, knowledge and training to become a future clinical researcher

-• Have your PhD tuition fees paid, along with an annual stipend in line with your current salary
+• Have your PhD tuition fees paid, along with an appropriate salary in line with your current salary

 • Receive mentorship and training from world-leading academic clinicians and cancer scientists